 The foundation is not a place for someone just starting in his or her career.
 We look for people who have experience and capacity but also feel something in common with the foundation.
 It’s a place where, if you have a dream and your dream and experience align with the foundation goals, you should apply.

 However, even dreamers cannot work alone.
 There are many very intelligent, hardworking, and capable people here, and you can always learn from someone.
 When you work here, you work as a group, strategically.
 You can say you want to do good for people, but you need to map out a pathway and have an end point, which may be 10, 20, or 30 years away.
 So, in addition to a dream, you have ideas about how to achieve it and work with people who will acknowledge when you’re going in the right direction.

-Our new CEO recently said that the first thing you need is passion.
+Sue Desmond Hellmann our CEO says that the first thing you need is passion.
 Passion gives you the power to chase your dreams.
 It can also help you handle the demands of the role.
 Collectively, we must have the capacity to continuously grow, learn, and adapt.